-We are in the process of securing an amount of financing in the form of convertible debentures and bridge debt that allows us to continue operations at our current levels until the target date of the closing.
-If the closing date is significantly delayed, and we have not raised more than we had originally planned, we may not have or be able to raise the additional funds required to allow us to continue operations at current levels or at all.
-If the transaction is terminated for any reason, much of the debt that we have secured will have to be repaid immediately, in which case we may not have funds available to repay that debt and to continue operations at current levels or at all.
-If we are unable to find an alternative purchaser willing to offer the same or similar consideration within the same schedule as the current buyer, we may not be able to continue operations at current levels or at all.
-We cannot assure you that we will be able to refinance our debt or find new sources of debt or equity that would allow us to repay the debt that is immediately due, to continue operations until an alternative buyer is found, or to sustain operations at a level that requires less capital, or at all.
+If we are not paid on time, our only recourse would be to seek payment through the court system in Singapore and the Peoples Republic of China to enforce the Share Sale Agreement.
+This effort would take considerable time.
+We may not have sufficient resources to pursue the Buyer in court or time to find an alternative purchaser willing to offer the same or similar consideration within the same schedule as the current buyer.
+As a result, we may not be able to continue operations at current levels or at all.
+We cannot assure you that we will be able to find new sources of debt or equity that would allow us to pursue the Buyer in court or to continue operations until an alternative buyer is found, or to sustain operations at a level that requires less capital, or at all.